afvr94/afvr94/README.md

 ### Hello World 👋
-I am a fullstack software engineer from BrainHi
+I am a fullstack software engineer from Blueprint Income
 - 🔭 Working on multiple frontend and backend project using React and Python Django
 - 🌱 Learning design patterns in Javascript, NodeJS and Python Django
 - ⚡ Fun fact: Fitness freak